 The success of the Alpine Initiative enabled the Swiss government to proceed with a major part of its policy plans as outlined in the SCTP of 1988.
 This resulted in conflicts with the EU, because of the Transit Agreement and, in view of the ongoing (at the time) negotiations on the Land Transport Agreement about the harmonization of road market legislation with EU directives.
 The latter was necessitated following the popular vote against joining the EEA in 1992.
-Negotiations on the Land Transport Agreement could only resume in 1995 following the revision of the MRHVT in a way that was acceptable to the EU.
+Negotiations on the Land Transport Agreement action of the MRHVT in a way that was acceptable to the EU.

 The MRHVT covers all heavy road vehicles above 3.5 tons carrying either goods or passengers and is levied according to (1) the maximum permissible overall weight; (2) the pollutant category of the vehicle; and (3) the distance covered in Switzerland.
-However, the charge cannot be lower than \pounds 0.39 and not higher than \pounds 1.96 per metric tonne and 100 km travelled.
-The maximum transit price for a 40-tonne vehicle covering 300 km (Basle-Chiasso) has been accordingly defined as amounting to \pounds 195, which would correspond to an average of \pounds 1.69 per ton/100 km.
-Coaches (i.e. heavy vehicles for passengers) pay a flat yearly rate according to their size (which ranges from \pounds 1040 for vehicles between 3.5 and 8.5 tons to \pounds 2080 for vehicles over 18 tons).
+However, the charge cannot be lower than $\in 0.39$ and not higher than $\notin 1.96$ per metric tonne and 100 km travelled.
+The maximum transit price for a 40-tonne vehicle covering 300 km (Basle-Chiasso) has been accordingly defined as amounting to $\notin 195$ , which would correspond to an average of $\notin 1.69$ per ton/100 km.
+Coaches (i.e. heavy vehicles for passengers) pay a flat yearly rate according to their size (which ranges from $\notin 1040$ for vehicles between 3.5 and 8.5 tons to $\notin 2080$ for vehicles over 18 tons).
 The law on the MRHVT was approved in 1998 and it foresaw both the application of the polluter-pays principle through the internalization of external costs and the possibility of using the revenues from road pricing for financing rail projects.
 Related to this is the Public Transport Financing Package that foresees the setting up of a fund for the financing of major railway projects to be fed by the MRHVT (by two-thirds), a fuel tax, a 0.1% increase in the rate of value added tax and long-term capital market loans.
 In return for accepting this tax to be levied on European trucks, Switzerland agreed to gradually lift its ban on 28-tonne lorries, to 34 tons in 2001, and to 40 tons in 2005.